aptos-foundation/AIPs/aips/aip-x.md

   2. The trait object is removed from the traits list in the composable.
   3. The trait is enabled for transfer (`allow_ungated_transfer = true`).
   4. The trait token is transferred to the owner.
+  5. The composable's uri is updated.
-  5. An event is emitted.
+  6. An event is emitted.

 Same steps apply to the DA and composable tokens.